 The vinyl record donation and recycling program accepts vinyl records and audio equipment from the community year-round.

-Records are sold at the Main Street Vinyl Record Fair by donation or for very reasonable prices.
+Records are then sold at the Main Street Vinyl Record Fair by donation.

-Money raised goes to support music-related non-profits in the Vancouver area such as CiTR Student Radio, the Safe Amplification Society and Girls Rock Camp Vancouver.
+Money raised goes to support CiTR Student Radio, the Safe Amplification Society and Girls Rock Camp Vancouver.

 *** Pick up now available ***